• Skip to primary navigation

 • Spread the word and help your friends and family first!
 They will help you build a referral system and create content that you can use for your website.

 • Have an effective way to manage your schedule.
-Then, make sure you can take it with you, whether it is digital or paper.
+Then, ensure you can take it with you, whether digital or paper.

 • Write up your business process.
 Answer these questions: What do you do when people call?
 What do you do when you go to the client?
 What do you do after the process is finished?
 Do you send a closing survey?
 You will need some of this information for your website as well.
 This will help you, especially if you don't have clients all the time.
 You may forget what your business process is altogether.

 • Track your hours for each project.
 This will help you determine how long it takes to complete the home areas.
 This will give you more accurate information to give clients an estimate of the cost.
-You can also use this information if you wish to bill by the project.
+You can also use this information to bill the project.

 • Be OK with being hidden.
-I have lots of clients that do not want their spouses to know that I was there, so they may not spread the word as much as others.
+Many clients do not want their spouses to know I was there, so they may not spread the word as much as others.

 • Stay calm when visiting a person's house.
 Show them you are there to help and give no judgments!
-They will likely say to you, "I am so sorry you have to see it this way.
+They will likely say, "I am so sorry you must see it this way.
 I'm so embarrassed."
-Don't add to their embarrassment.
+Do not add to their embarrassment.
+Be kind and thoughtful.

-Here are some wonderful sites and Professional Organizers / Coaches that will help you start your own successful home-organizing business.
-They also offer tips to help you get closer to your own organizing business.
+Below are some excellent sites and Professional Organizers / Coaches to help you start your successful home-organizing business.
+They also offer tips to help you get closer to your organizing business.

 N.A.P.O. offers classes and other discounts after you become a member.
-(Note: Must be a member of N.A.P.O. to take part in these classes.)
+(Note: You must be a member of N.A.P.O. to participate in these classes.)
+They also have certification requirements to become a Certified Professional Organizer (C.P.O.(R) ).

 Geralin Thomas from Metropolitan Organizing ®, LLC - offers new Professional Organizers classes through N.A.P.O. and her website.
 She also provides coaching services.

 "Invest in your business!
 Although the overhead required for starting an organizing business is modest, you’ll still need to invest in your business.
-Budget for: insurance, education (books and webinars), coaching (a well-respected person who’s active in the organizing industry), conferences (travel, registration fees), associations, and memberships.
+Budget for insurance, education (books and webinars), coaching (a well-respected person who’s active in the organizing industry), conferences (travel, registration fees), associations, and memberships.
 Hire professionals.
-Your dream team may include a photographer who specializes in headshots, an editor, a bookkeeper, and a virtual assistant." ~ Geralin Thomas
+Your dream team may include a photographer specializing in headshots, an editor, a bookkeeper, and a virtual assistant." ~ Geralin Thomas

 Janet Barclay from Organized Assistant® - offers website services through her website to help you get your website up and running.